 Suggested Uses For Oscularia Deltoides

 The plant naturally grows on sandstone rocks in its native South Africa.

-Pink Ice plant is best used as a ground cover or as an addition to an Alpine or rock garden.
+The Pink Ice plant succulent is best used as a ground cover or add it to an Alpine or rock garden.
 It also does very well as a container plant.

 The drought-tolerant plant is quite suitable for use in xeriscaping, dry borders, parking strips, and other challenging settings.